ramiy/wordpress-comments-plugin/readme.txt

 * Add export feature to export content from WordPress to Spot.IM.
 * Add gulp tasks for textdomain-check and pot-file-generation.
 * i18n: Update wrong translation textdomains to match the plugin slug.
-* i18n: Add missin translation functions to translation strings.
+* i18n: Add missing translation functions to translation strings.
 * i18n: Use translate.wordpress.org to translate the plugin.
-* Security: Escape translation strings to prevent posible code injection using PO/MO files.
+* Security: Escape translation strings to prevent possible code injection using PO/MO files.
-* Security: Prevent direct access to php files.
+* Security: Prevent direct access to PHP files.
 * Security: Prevent direct access to directories.
 * Docs: Add phpDocs all over the code, to document everything.
-* a11y: Remove depricated admin icon from the plugin settings page.
+* a11y: Remove deprecated admin icon from the plugin settings page.
 * a11y: Replace `<h2>` with `<h1>` heading in the settings page.

 = 3.0.0 =
-* Import comments from Spot.IM to Wordpress feature is out.
+* Import comments from Spot.IM to WordPress feature is out.
 * Added features to options file.
 * Restructure settings fields file.
 * and many more stuff, you can check the full changelog at our github.

 = 2.1.1 =
-* Rearrange escaping and sanitisation to the end of the functions.
+* Rearrange escaping and sanitization to the end of the functions.

 = 2.1.0 =
 * Added admin menu icon.
 * Change the way we use templates and require templates.
 * Validating, sanitizing, and escaping user data.
-* Remove lang slug variable and replaced it with the string.
+* Remove `lang` slug variable and replaced it with the string.
 * More information - https://github.com/SpotIM/wordpress-comments-plugin/pull/1

 = 2.0.3 =
-* Change javascript loader.
+* Change JavaScript loader.

 = 2.0.2 =
 * Fix for minimized html.